-Chapter 4

-1 A One-way Example
+4.1 A One-way Example

-The following is a textbook example taken from Neter et al. (1996).
+The following is a textbook example taken from Neter et al.'s Applied Linear Statistical Models.
 The Kenton Food Company is interested in testing the effect of different package designs on sales.
 Five grocery stores were randomly assigned to each of four package designs.
 The package designs used either three or five colours, and either had cartoons or did not.
 Because of a fire in one of the stores, there were only four stores in the 5-colour cartoon condition.